crazy-max/docker-jetbrains-license-server/README.md

 Passed value of header "Host" is not allowed.
 Please contact your license server administrator.
 ```

-That's because the license server is running behind the Nginx reverse proxy.
+That's because the license server is running behind a reverse proxy.
 Please configure virtual hosts using the `JLS_VIRTUAL_HOSTS` variable.

 ## How can i help ?